Voting for the right answer: Adversarial defense for speaker verification: Experimental results

-In this subsection, we give a case study to evaluate the robustness of our method under a more extreme scenario, where attackers have perfect knowledge in particular the defense method.
-Perfect knowledge BIM aims to attack not only the original sample, but also its $K$ neighbors which are randomly sampled for voting.
-Therefore, the new BIM against voting defense requires around $K+1$ times computing resource compared to the original BIM counterpart, however it's hard to accomplish by our computing resource when $K$ is too large\footnote{This indicates when attackers have perfect knowledge, the cost of attacking the system would increase.
-We are not familiar with adaptive attacks \cite{tramer2020adaptive} when writing this paper.
-We will refer to \cite{yang2020characterizing} and dedicate efforts to invest more powerful adaptive attacks in the future work.}.
+In this subsection, we give a case study to evaluate the robustness of our method under a more extreme scenario, where attackers have sufficient knowledge in particular the defense method.
+Sufficient knowledge BIM aims to attack not only the original sample, but also its $K$ neighbors which are randomly sampled for voting.
+Therefore, the new BIM against voting defense requires around $K+1$ times computing resource compared to the original BIM counterpart, however it's hard to accomplish by our computing resource when $K$ is too large \footnote[1]{This indicates when attackers have sufficient knowledge, the cost of attacking the system would increase.}.
 So we just set the number of votes as 5 to illustrate a case study.
 We fix $\epsilon$ as 5, attack iteration $N$ as 5, and $\sigma$ as 60.
-For filter-based defense methods, the perfect-knowledge attackers view the ASV system equipped with hand-crafted filters as an entire system, and directly get the gradient of such system and attack it.
+For filter-based defense methods, the sufficient-knowledge attackers view the ASV system equipped with hand-crafted filters as an entire system, and directly get the gradient of such system and attack it.
 Due to limited space, we only show the results of Gaussian filter, and the other filters are with the same trends.
 Table~\ref{tab:perfect} reports the results.
 Note that the performance of limited knowledge attackers in Table~\ref{tab:perfect} is worse than Table~\ref{tab:defense_results} because the numbers of votes are different.
 We observe that: (1) The voting based method achieves better defense performance than Gaussian filter.
 (2) Though the attackers know the voting defense and use more computing resource, they still can't do attack effectively, as the FAR and FRR only increase slightly.

 Furthermore, Fig.~\ref{fig:iter} shows the attack results when the attack iteration $N$ increases, which means the attackers get more attack budgets by enlarging $N$.
 However, as $N$ becomes larger than 10, the values of FAR and FRR become saturated.
 This is another evidence to show the effectiveness of the voting based defense method, as it introduces randomness and obfuscates the gradient based attack algorithm.